inwebstyle/showcase/README.md

 ## API Calls

+### Security Scheme
+The application security is realized in two following ways:
+* HTTPS: All communications go via HTTPS via SSL.
+* Application ID: Each requiest should contain the application ID (`app id`).

 ### GET /status

 **Retrieve decanter contents data**: access the decanter contents data for a selected iWine decanter on your local network.